tardate/LittleCodingKata/docker/shell/README.md

 ### Shell in a New Container

-If there are no isntances of the image running, start a new one and execute directly to shell:
+If there are no instances of the image running, start a new one and execute directly to shell:

     $ docker run --rm -it --entrypoint bash nginx root@32cf098b15ab:/# uname -a
     Linux 32cf098b15ab 4.19.76-linuxkit #1 SMP Tue May 26 11:42:35 UTC 2020 x86_64 GNU/Linux
     exit

 ### Shell in an Existing Container